IforeignI/IforeignI/README.md

 - 👋 Hi, I’m @IforeignI
 - 👀 I’m interested in learning about technology and programming.
-- 🌱 I’m currently learning C, HTML, Computer basics.
+- 🌱 I’m currently learning C++, Python, Computer basics.
 - 💞️ I’m looking to collaborate on any beginner projects/workshops/learning experiences.

 <!---